How to Make a Minimal Fall Wreath

 Note: I bought the checked fabric at Walmart.
 I think it was around $4 per yard.
 It’s similar to this fabric.
 The canvas is a heavyweight canvas from an art supply store.

-I used a piece of frayed canvas like I use to wrap all of our MLT Shop packages.
-I also used it to decorate our tree and hang our Christmas wreath.
+I used a piece of frayed canvas like I always use to wrap our MLT Shop packages.
+I also used it to decorate our tree and hang our Christmas wreath on the front door.
 This was a piece I had painted for this post on sustainable gift wrap.
 And indeed, it is sustainable because here I am using it again!

-I painted the canvas using Pink Sky from Clare Paint that we used in Madeline’s apartment.
+I painted the canvas using Pink Sky from Clare Paint that we used in Madeline’s apartment (you could also use spray paint).

 I used three toothpicks inserted at the bottom of the apple and then positioned them into the grapevines.
 Then I tied the ribbon (painted canvas) and hung it up outside on the side of our black garage for some simple and minimal fall decor.
-I’m dying to get pumpkins and mums, but as you can imagine, I have a lot of work to catch up on first!
+I’m dying to get pumpkins and mums for a little front porch charm, but as you can imagine, I have a lot of work to catch up on first!

 I used a piece of fabric that I cut and frayed the edges by ripping it.
 This is what I used to hang the wreath.
-But first, I used some dried flowers that I’ve had for years (I think from Trader Joe’s), and I secured them with a piece of twine.
-Then I used hot glue to attach it to the wreath and then attached the mini pumpkin with more hot glue.
+But first, I used some dried flowers that I’ve had for years (I think from Trader Joe’s), and I secured them with a piece of twine (you could also use some floral wire).
+Then I used a hot glue gun to attach it to the wreath and then attached the mini pumpkin with more hot glue.
 I hung it up outside next to the apple wreath.
 Simple, but I like it that way!

 Blogger’s Best Fall Wreaths